 - Step 3 : Click “Repair All” to fix all issues.

 Setting up weekly (or daily) automatic scans will help prevent system problems and keep your PC running fast and trouble-free.

 Wally’s Answer: In this article, we will be looking at how to use WinDbg to read and understand the information in .dmp files.
 A few simple and important pieces of information can help you locate the Blue Screen error’s cause.

-Note: If you want to know where Blue Screen Dump files are located, and how to get someone else to analyse them for your, then click here
+Note: If you want to know where Blue Screen Dump files are located, and how to get someone else to analyze them for your, then click here

 If you want to know how to Download and Install the WinDbg tool, then click here